anup26x11x2006/nicepage/README.md

-# NICEPAGE MADe by anup.
+# NICEPAGE MADD by anup.